 You might have heard divers talking about “going on a muck dive” already.
 Muck diving basically means diving on a silty or “mucky” ground.
 You will also be searching for special critters that make this environment their home.
-As you descend on your first muck dive you might feel a bit startled by how dirty, murky the dive site looks like.
+As you descend on your first muck dive you might feel a bit startled by how dirty, and murky the dive site looks.
 Don’t let this fool you.
-You don’t go muck diving for the beauty of the dive site nor the overall impression of the coral reef.
+You don’t go muck diving for the beauty of the dive site or the overall impression of the coral reef.
 In fact, you might not even see any coral on your dive at all.
 When muck diving, it is all about trying to spot weird little creatures– just like a treasure hunt.
-So instead of many colors, lots of fish and crystal-clear waters you might find yourself in bad visibility, hovering over sand, and only a few but instead very special critters.
+So instead of many colors, lots of fish, and crystal-clear waters you might find yourself in bad visibility, hovering over sand, and only a few but instead very special critters.

 Why would you go muck diving?

 So, if it is not beautiful or nice to look at, why would you ever want to go muck diving?

 Once you have a few dives under your belt, you have seen the walls, the sloping reefs, schools of fish, turtles, and all the big stuff, you might want to try something new.
 Muck diving offers its very own rewards.
 Instead of just diving for the feel of it or the atmosphere, it kind of feels like you are on a mission.
 You might have a specific creature you want to find on the dive, like a blue-ringed octopus or rhinopias.
 It can also develop into a competition with your dive buddy to see who can find the coolest creature on the dive.

 Don’t give up too early!
 It usually takes a few times before divers start to really get into it.
 You need to have very good eyes (or a very good guide) to spot those critters, many of which are so tiny that they measure only a few millimeters and can be very well camouflaged.

 Overall, muck diving is very different from reef diving.
 One is not better than the other- they both offer something unique.
 After all, it all depends on your preference.